weegrom/polaris-icons/.github/ISSUE_TEMPLATE/submit-changes-to-an-existing-icon.md

 ---

 <!--
-  Please follow this template to modify an existing icon.
+  Please follow this template to change an existing icon.
   You should already understand the impact of this change where the icon is used, etc.